Energy Storage State-of-Charge Market Model: Formulation

-We now formulate the single-period economic dispatch problem in which the system operator dispatches energy storage based on their submitted bids instead of their physical parameters.
+We now formulate the single-period economic dispatch problem in which the system operator dispatches energy storage based on their submitted bids with physical parameters instead of physical parameters only.
 We assume the storage submits two sets of time-variant bids, each with $S$ segments.
-Same as the multi-period model, each bid segment is associated with an SoC range $E_{s-1}$ to $E_s$. \begin{itemize} \item $G_{t,s}$ is the discharge bid over segment $s$, above which the storage is willing to discharge the stored energy over segment $s$. \item $B_{t,s}$ is the charge bid over segment $s$, below which the storage is willing to charge up over segment $s$. \end{itemize} The single-period dispatch model with storage charge and discharge bids is
+Same as the multi-period model, each bid and parameter segment is associated with an SoC range $E_{s-1}$ to $E_s$. \begin{itemize} \item $G_{t,s}$ is the discharge bid over segment $s$, above which the storage is willing to discharge over segment $s$. \item $B_{t,s}$ is the charge bid over segment $s$, below which the storage is willing to charge up over segment $s$. \end{itemize} The single-period dispatch model with storage charge and discharge bids is

-\begin{remark}\emph{Binary variables in single-period dispatch.} In single-period dispatch, we can remove the binary variable $u_{t,s}$ if $G_{t,s}$ and $B_{t,s}$ monotonically decrease with storage SoC.
+\begin{remark}\emph{Binary variables in single-period dispatch.} In single-period dispatch, we can remove the binary variable $u_{t,s}$ if $G_{t,s}$ and $B_{t,s}$ monotonically decrease with storage SoC increases.
 The major difference here is that the optimization considers only a single time period at a time.
 If we relax binary variables, the single-period dispatch will always try to discharge the segment with the lowest $G_{t,s}$ or charge segments with the highest $B_{t,s}$.
-If bids monotonically decrease with SoC, this becomes equivalent to always discharging SoC segments in descending order and charging in ascending order, which follows the SoC transition logic. \end{remark}
+If bids monotonically decrease with SoC increases, this becomes equivalent to always discharging SoC segments in descending order and charging in ascending order, which follows the SoC transition logic. \end{remark}